SillyTavern/SillyTavern-Docs/Usage/Core Concepts/personas.md

 To create a persona:

 1. Open the Persona Management panel (smiley face icon) in the top bar.
-2. Upload a user avatar, select an existing avatar, or create a blank persona with a dummy image ("Blank" button).
+2. Upload a user avatar, select an existing avatar, or create a blank persona with a dummy image ("Create" button).
 3. Hover (tap on mobile) over the image and pick the top-left option ("Bind a name to that avatar").
 4. Input a desired name into the popup window.
 Confirm by clicking an "OK" button.
 5. The avatar now represents a Persona.
 Click on the avatar to select it, and this will also automatically update the user name.